Computing Funnels Using Numerical Optimization Based Falsifiers: Computational Experiments

 For the linearized model, we can compare the computed values of $\rho$ with the true optimal values.
 These can be computed directly for linear systems with an ellipsoidal funnel using the state transition matrix.
 Assume a linear system $\dot{x} = Ax$ and an ellipsoid $E = \{x \in\mathbb{R}^n \mid x^T Q^{-1} x \leq 1\}$.
 Using and affine mapping with the matrix $e^{At}$, this ellipsoid transforms into the ellipsoid after time $t$.
 Hence, the optimal value $\rho$ for a funnel with a given shape $S$ in time $t$ that ends in the ellipsoid $E$ is the ellipsoid of maximal value $\rho$ for which $\{x \in\mathbb{R}^n \mid x^T S x \leq \rho \} \subseteq E(-t).$

-We computed the optimal values of $\rho$ with a time step $0.025$ iteratively backwards in time.
+We computed the optimal values of $\rho$ with a time step $0.025$ iteratively.
 The comparison of the resulting values of $\rho(0)$ can be seen in Table \ref{nlink_table2}.
-The values computed for the linearized model are slightly lower than the optimal ones, and this difference becomes larger for a higher number of links.
+The values computed for the linearized model are slightly lower than the optimal ones.
 This underestimation of the funnels is largely caused by the derivative check \eqref{iter_NLP3} that assumes a piece-wise linear $\rho$, which the optimal $\rho$ is not.
-If the derivative check is skipped, the results of our method and the optimal values are nearly identical.
+If the derivative check is skipped, our results and the optimal values are nearly identical.